LIQUID SCREED TECHNICAL DATA

 Typical Compressive Strength 49 Mpa at 7 days & 69 Mpa at 28 days

-Typical Flexural strength of 7Mpa at 28 days
+Typical Flexural strength of 5Mpa at 7 days and 7Mpa at 28 days

 Fibre reinforced (no steel required)

 Typical Minimal Drying Shrinkage 610us at 28 days